Respect Moldova Movement

-The Respect Moldova Movement (Mișcarea Respect Moldova, MRM), also simply Respect Moldova, is a centre-left political party in Moldova.
+The Respect Moldova Movement (Mișcarea Respect Moldova, MRM), also simply Respect Moldova, is a political party in Moldova.
 Founded on 4 August 2023 by Eugeniu Nichiforciuc, the party adheres to conservatism and is pro-European.
 The MRM includes many former members of the Democratic Party of Moldova (PDM), including former PDM ministers, members of the Parliament of Moldova (such as Nichiforciuc), mayors and local councillors.
-Former acting President of Moldova and PDM leader Marian Lupu became president of the party on 12 April 2025.
+Former acting President of Moldova and PDM leader Marian Lupu was president of the party from 2025 to 2026.